 The hardcore sailor needs something that works anywhere.
 A device that can triangulate your location by satellite, or plot hundreds of miles ahead.
 There are plenty of expensive GPS’ for boats that can do all that and more.

-For those rare occasions when your boat’s GPS runs out of power, just keep in mind what we talked about before.
+For those rare occasions when your boat’s GPS runs out of power, just keep in mind the marine navigation tips we discussed.
 Make a float plan, get acquainted with local landmarks, learn the proper rules for interacting with boaters and water-bound markers, and stick to the beaten path.
-If you follow those tips, it won’t matter if your boat’s GPS is dead.
+If you follow those tips, it won’t matter if your GPS is dead.
 Once you’re home, charge that GPS or phone so you can get back out there.

 About Wavve Boating